GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ## `for` Loop
 The `for` loop statements repeatedly execute statements inside (aka. iterate) as long as it is in the valid range.
-The loop ends once all the values in range are iterated.
+The loop ends once all the values in the range are iterated.

 ```python
 for index in iterable:
     statements
 ```

-Here, a local variable `index` obtains value from `iterable` and execute statements one-by-one until running all the values inside.
-The `iterable`s commonly used in the loop are
+Here, a local variable `index` obtains value from `iterable` object and executes statements one-by-one until running all the values inside.
+The objects that can be used in place of `iterable` are as follows.

 1. range object: contains pattern of number in sequence (refer to *PYTHON: ITERABLE OBJECT § Range*)
 2. list object: contains list of data regardless of data type and pattern (refer to *PYTHON: ITERABLE OBJECT § List*).